bq/printbots/Evolution/README.md

  * `Skins_layout` : Skin layouts files

+ * `addons` : New pieces and other stuff to expand the Evolution

  * `Evolution-BOM.ods`: Evolution Bill of Materials.
 Document for [LibreOffice](https://www.libreoffice.org/).

 # Evolution Assembly in Freecad